HobnobMancer/cazy_webscraper/docs/source/index.rst

 If enabled, the protein structures will be written out to the disk, to a specified directory.
 The protein structures cannot be written to STDOUT due to using the ``BioPython`` module ``PDB``, which currently does not facilitate writing out the protein structures to STDOUT.
+The format of the the structure file is specified at the command line.

 Quick Start